sematext/docs/docs/synthetics/index.md

 title: Sematext Synthetics Overview
 description: Overview of Synthetics for API, Web URL, website and user journey monitoring

-Sematext Synthetics provides the ability to actively monitor APIs, Web URLs, websites and user journeys from multiple locations around the globe.
+Sematext Synthetics provides the ability to actively monitor APIs, Web URLs, websites and user journeys/click flows from multiple locations around the globe.
 Synthetic monitoring helps you ensure the availability and performance of your APIs and websites.
 While [Experience](/experience) helps you track real user performance of your websites, Synthetics will help you identify downtime and performance by simulating the user requests and interactions with your web page.

 <img
   class="content-modal-image"